IDAES/idaes-pse/docs/user_guide/components/unit_model/control_volume.rst

 Getting Property Package Information
 ------------------------------------

-If a reference to a property package was not provided by the unit model as an argument, the Control Volume first checks to see if the unit model has a `property_package` argument set, and uses this if present.
+If a reference to a property package was not provided by the UnitModel as an argument, the Control Volume first checks to see if the unit model has a `property_package` argument set, and uses this if present.
 Otherwise, the Control Volume block begins searching up the model tree looking for an argument named `default_property_package` and uses the first of these